linguistics/rlp/README.md

 * Cardinality: Which side would prefer?
     - [ ] West
     - [ ] East
-* Rhetoric: Anything parting remarks?
+* Rhetoric: Any parting remarks?